mcfnord/rml/src/friends.md

 govern the behavior of all lawyers in our state.

-I've asked the Bar Association to take action in response to a clear pattern of malfescence by a powerful elected official in his professional capacity.
+I've asked the Bar Association to act in response to a clear pattern of malfeascance by a powerful elected official in his professional capacity.